PParkJy/SAD-DNAstorage/README.md

 # Sequence analysis and decoding with extra low-quality reads for DNA data storage
 This repository is for the study **"Sequence analysis and decoding with extra low-quality reads for DNA data storage"** which submitted to **_Bioinformatics_** in 2024.
-Here, we provide the source code and experimental sequencing data.
+Here, we provide the source code and sequencing data.
 (Current version was revised in Nov.
-3, 2024)
+5, 2024)

 ## Dataset
-We performed Illumina NGS sequencing (MiSeq) with cycles 151-6-151 (R1-index-R2).
+We use pass filter (PF) reads and non-pass filter (NPF) reads of Illumina NGS sequencing.
+- PF: pass the chastity filter with an identified index pattern
+- NPF: fail to pass the filter

+NPF reads are not provided as FASTQ files in Illumina NGS sequencing.
+Therefore, we obtained raw sequencing data from Illumina sequencer and performed base-calling on NPF reads from the raw data.
+The detailed sequencing informations are described in "supplementary.docx".
-Based on MiSeq [configurations](https://support.illumina.com/downloads/miseq-product-documentation.html), we obtain some raw sequencing data to get NPF (non-pass chastity filter) reads: cif, filter, and locs files.
+Based on MiSeq [configurations](https://support.illumina.com/downloads/miseq-product-documentation.html), we obtained the following raw sequencing data: cif, filter, and locs files.
-The provided data include all sequening reads: PF (pass filter), NPF, and reads with an invalid index.

 ### Raw data
 - *.cif (./dataset/raw/cif/)